 Course of Study

-Integrating rigorous academics, cultural exchange and outdoor adventure.
+Integrating engaging academics, cultural exchange and outdoor adventure.

 Rigorous academic coursework is essential to building the skills needed to lead change.
 Courses are made more relevant and powerful by connecting to student experiences and places we explore.
 Living internationally broadens perspectives, and deep personal growth can be found through challenge in the outdoors.
 This whole-person approach to education, combined with the benefits of living in a small community, leads to tremendous outcomes.

-You will take all of your traditional academic classes while at Alzar School: math, science, English, history, Spanish, leadership, and PE.
-But the classrooms, educational approach, and experiences are unlike those in a traditional school setting with hundreds of students between the hours of 7am-3pm.
+You will take five core classes: math, science, English, history, and Spanish, and two electives: Capstone Leadership Course and Outdoor Adventure Activity (PE).
+But the classrooms, educational approach, and experiences are unlike those in a traditional school setting with hundreds of students.

 During our Chilean expedition, you will immerse yourself in the Spanish language and Chilean culture.
 Whether you are sharing stories with a Chilean student during a hike in Patagonia National Park, making traditional Chilean food, or studying in a rustic cabana, there is no shortage of opportunities to explore and grow in one of the most beautiful and highly-coveted adventure destinations in the world.